Nature of spin glass order in physical dimensions: Origin of RSB Behavior as a Finite Size Effect

 For very large systems, the effective temperature $T(l)$ will get very close to zero.
 Then the argument of Crisanti and de Dominicis \cite{Crisanti:2010, Crisanti:2011} will come into play.
 They observed that in the SK model as $T\to 0$ the Parisi overlap function $q(x)$ becomes nearly independent of $x$ (until $x \sim T$ when it starts to fall almost linearly to zero as $x\to 0$).
 In other words, it is becoming nearly replica symmetric at low-temperatures. $q(x)$ is expected on the droplet picture to be independent of $x$.
 It has replica symmetry, i.e. constant $q(x)$.
 For $L > L^*$ one has reached effective temperatures $T(l)$ so small that one is in the region studied in Refs. \cite{Crisanti:2010, Crisanti:2011}.
 In this limit, the zero-field Parisi overlap function $P(q)$ at $q=0$ will decrease as $T/L^{\theta'}$, the form expected in the droplet picture \cite{FisherHuse:88, drossel:98}. $L^*$ is not associated with any sharp features but marks the system size above which droplet features dominate the behavior.

 Of course it would be useful if we could demonstrate explicitly these RG features by direct calculation.
 For the much simpler problem of the $\phi^4$ scalar field theory such a program of using RG calculations to explore finite size features was done in Ref. \cite{Rulquin:2016}.
 Alas for spin glasses we do not have well-founded RG equations for the low-temperature phase although we have RG equations for the critical behavior in zero field \cite{harrislubchen:76,Chen:77}.
 There are real space RG equations like the Migdal-Kadanoff approximation but they are not consistent with the existence of many pure states \cite{Angelini:2017} and do not produce TNT features, as was found long ago \cite{drossel:98} for temperatures $T$ well below $T_c$.
 For the Migdal-Kadanoff RG procedure there is no sign of a large length scale like $L^*$; one quickly reaches asymptopia.
 It would therefore be useful if RG equations could be found which would reach asymptopia only when $L > L^*$, with $L^*$ being a large length scale.
+They would have to have features which could anticipate the existence of many pure states in order to obtain a large value for $L^*$.
+While no such RG calculation is known to us, Middleton~\cite{middleton:13} (see also Ref. \cite{Hatano:2002}) predicted that it would only be at very large values of $L$ that the decay of the Parisi overlap function $P(q)$ at $q=0$ would be as $T/L^{\theta'}$ (the form predicted by droplet scaling).

-While no such RG calculation is known to us, Middleton~\cite{middleton:13} (see also Ref. \cite{Hatano:2002}) predicted that it would only be at very large values of $L$ that the decay of the Parisi overlap function $P(q)$ at $q=0$ would be as $T/L^{\theta'}$ (the form predicted by droplet scaling); for smaller systems it would appear to be almost $L$ independent.
-It would be interesting to understand in detail how finite size effects produce droplets of free energy $O(1)$ which are of the size of the system $L$ in order to account for the TNT behavior \cite{HoudayerMartin1:2000}.
-In two dimensions we have already mentioned that droplets are strongly affected by finite size effects (whilst domain walls are not) \cite{Weigel:18, hartmann:03,hartmann:04,hartmann:2024}.
+We mentioned in Sec. \ref{sec:Introduction} that we would expect $L^*$ to approach infinity as $d \to 6$.
+An argument for this follows from our scenario of RSB behavior for $L < L^*$ through the finite-size dependence of the Parisi order parameter function $q(x)$.
+In the Parisi approach to RSB, \cite{Parisi:1980}, at the $K$ th level of replica symmetry breaking $q(0)= T/K$, where $c$ is a constant and only vanishes as $K \to \infty$.
+In Aspelmeier et al. \cite{Aspelmeier:2008} it was argued that in the SK model containing $N$ spins, one only needs to have $K \sim N^{1/6}$ to achieve a stable theory, and this result was used to explain many finite size effects of the SK model.
+Hence we would expect on the RSB picture that $q(0) =c^{\prime} T/N^{1/6}$.
+On the droplet picture $q(0) = c T/L^{\theta^{\prime}}$ and hence droplet behavior will dominate $q(0)$ if